Image Tools

 How to judge Photo to Comic output

-A useful conversion balances likeness and comic readability.
-It should not become either a flat filter or an unrelated drawing.
+A useful photo-to-comic conversion balances source fidelity and comic readability.
+It should not become a flat filter or an unrelated drawing.

 Comic simplification